 - preview prototypes on mobile devices

 The access to unlimited free user testing and unlimited history is another strong argument for this interactive prototype tool.

-Also InVision provides an integrations with apps like Slack, Dropbox, Box and many more.
+Also, InVision provides integrations with apps like Slack, Dropbox, Box, and many more.
 Due to synchronization with Google Drive, your prototypes update themselves every time you edit source files.